gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.0.2.0  2014-09-05 Fixed 'vTaskResumeAll()' to correct 'xTaskResumeAll()' in FreertosOsal.hpp, closes #19.
-v3.0.1.0  2014-09-05 Added 'SuspendAllThreads()' and 'ResumeAllThreads()' functions to the OsalNs::Osal class, and added overloads for the `FreertosOsal` class, closes #18. v3.0.0.0  2014-09-05 Created a Timer class for creating timer objects, closes #13.
+v3.1.0.0  2014-09-11 Renamed module from 'OsalCpp' to 'MOsal' to follow the naming convention of other MToolkit modules, closes #24.
+Renamed namespaces, classes and Makefile contents appropriately.
+Fixed Doxygen comments for Timer::Timer(), closes #23.
+Added 'const' qualifier to Timer::IsExpired(), closes #22.
+Listed MAssert as a dependency in the README, closes #21.
+Added ability to see how much time is remaining before a Timer Object exipres, closes #20.
+Assert failures are called if unimplemented methods of concrete OSALs are called, closes #26.
+Added function definition for LinuxOsal::ThreadDelayMs(), closes #25. v3.0.2.0  2014-09-05 Fixed 'vTaskResumeAll()' to correct 'xTaskResumeAll()' in FreertosOsal.hpp, closes #19. v3.0.1.0  2014-09-05 Added 'SuspendAllThreads()' and 'ResumeAllThreads()' functions to the OsalNs::Osal class, and added overloads for the `FreertosOsal` class, closes #18. v3.0.0.0  2014-09-05 Created a Timer class for creating timer objects, closes #13.
 Added unit tests.
 Added Makefile.
 Added MUnitTestCpp and MAssertCpp modules as dependencies.
 Fixed forward declaration of FreertosOsal, closes #15.
 Put LinuxOsal in OsalNs namespace, closes #14.
 Added forward declaration to FreertosMutex and FreertosBinarySemaphore objects, closes #16.